 The highest point of The Coronado Trail reaches 9,383 feet above sea level, making it one of the highest mountain passes in the state.
 And with many frighteningly narrow segments, there’s little room for error on this dangerous highway.

-Although the Coronado Trail’s dangerous hairpin curves are typically closed after heavy snowfall in winter, keep in mind that it can be just as risky in the summer.
+Although the Coronado Trail’s dangerous hairpin curves are typically closed after heavy winter snowfall, remember that it can be just as risky in the summer.

 Sitgreaves Pass is another hazardous mountain road that follows Old Route 66 from Oatman to Walnut Creek.
 In addition to being narrow and curvy, many parts of this road are in relatively poor condition.

 Although the pass itself is only 22 miles long, it’s high up in the Black Mountains, with gradients as high as 12 percent on some stretches.
-Given the many blind switchbacks, sparse guardrails, and steep drop-offs, it’s best to avoid taking this dangerous road at night or in bad weather.
+Given the many blind switchbacks, sparse guardrails, and steep drop-offs, avoiding taking this dangerous road at night or in bad weather is best.